SalomePlatform/hexablock/doc/gui_merge_elmts.rst

 - 2 quadrangles (q1 and q2)
 - 4 vertices (v1, v2, v3, v4)

+v1 : vertex of the quadrangle q1 to merge with the vertex v2 of the quadrangle q2. v3 : vertex of the quadrangle q1 to merge with the vertex v4 of the quadrangle q2.

 The dialogue box to merge 2 quadrangles is: